Shubham-Dhakan/SeleniumRobotFramework/README.md

 12. User Defined Keywords - RobotFramework
 13. Page Scrolling Concept - RobotFramework (With Pixels | Till Element Visible | Bottom to Top)
 14. Get All Links Concept - RobotFramework
+15. HTML table - RobotFramework (Brief example of how to work with tables)